Capacity development in HIV and MEntal health Research in Asia (CHIMERA)

 Dr. Ouk Vichea (Class 2)

-Dr. Ouk Vichea is a Deputy Director at the National Center for HIV/AIDS, Dermatology and STD (NCHADS) of the Ministry of Health of Cambodia.
-He is the Project Manager of the government’s HIV program grant from the Global Fund.
+Dr. Ouk Vichea is the Director at the National Center for HIV/AIDS, Dermatology and STD (NCHADS) of the Ministry of Health of Cambodia.
 He has worked in the field of HIV/AIDS for more than 18 years, during which he has been actively engaged in formulating HIV strategies and policies, and monitoring program implementation.
 He holds a Master’s degree in Public Health from the University of New South Wales, Australia.
 His main interests are to learn more about HIV and mental health, and applying this to develop operational research.
+He also provides operational mentorship for the CHIMERA program.

 Meng Li Chong is a counselling psychologist in the Infectious Disease Unit of the University of Malaya Medical Center (UMMC), Malaysia, with a strong interest in HIV and mental health counselling.
 She believes that her dual role as a counselor & a researcher will provide valuable insights in developing holistic service delivery models for her patients.
 It is a privilege for her to walk with her clients through their journeys and make a positive and, hopefully, lasting impact.